 - A Certificate of Insurance or other acceptable proof of non-cancellable liability insurance in an amount not less than one million dollars per single occurrence naming “Scott County” as an additional insured.
 This item may be must be included with your application.

 - A letter of permission OR a permit from the city or the cities the event will originate and conclude in.

-You will need a permit from Scott County Sheriff’s Office AND possibly the Minnesota Department of Natural Resources.
-See the DNR web page for more information: http://www.dnr.state.mn.us/fishing/tournaments/requirements.html
+- Fishing Tournaments: You will need a permit from Scott County Sheriff’s Office AND possibly the Minnesota Department of Natural Resources.
+Visit the DNR's Fishing Tournaments Regulations page for more information.

-A United States Coast Guard permit must also be obtained.
-For more information, see: www.uscg.mil/.
+- Events on the Minnesota River - Coast Guard Permit Needed: A United States Coast Guard permit must also be obtained.
+For more information, visit the Coast Guard's Marine Event Permit Online Form.
 The USCG permit must be included with your application.

-A license or permit for food may be required.
-More information is available by contacting the Minnesota Department of Health and/or the Scott County Health Department
+- Selling or Giving Away Food: If food items will be sold or given away during the event, a license or permit for food may be required.
+More information is available by contacting the Minnesota Department of Health and/or the Scott County Health Department.

 Please submit online, mail or email: The Original Application Form, Certificate of Insurance, and all other required proof of permission/permits 21 days prior to your event.
 Marine Event application packets not submitted 21 days prior to the event are subject to delay and/or refusal.
 Failure to do so deems your event not permitted and unauthorized to take place.